stryker-mutator/stryker-net/docs/ignore-mutations.md

 y++; // won't be mutated
 // Stryker restore all
 i--; // will be mutated
-// Stryker disable once all
-y--; // won't be mutated
 i++; // will be mutated
 // Stryker disable once Arithmetic y++; // will be mutated